Explore Cuba Like a Pro: Your 2026 Travel Budget Guide

 While we never felt unsafe in Cuba, we never carried all our money in one place.
 Instead, we use a layered approach:

-- We carried a small amount in our handbag or wallet and some backup in a money belt and travel wallet belt (but never more than we needed for a few days).
+• We carry a small amount in our sling bag or wallet and some backup in a money belt (but never more than we need for a few days).

 Before you go, if you liked our article and found it helpful, we would appreciate it if you could share it with your friends and family via the Share buttons below.
 Even better: Leave a short review on Trustpilot or Google, which would help us further build our online reputation as a (trustworthy and helpful) travel and lifestyle blog.